Running an ecommerce business is hard enough, even without having to deal with security threats.

 However, researchers at Sucuri regularly find bogus WordPress plugins which can cause serious grief for website users.
 Some redirect users to malicious sites, while others allow hackers to inject files straight into WordPress sites without the owner realizing.
 These could allow for skimming, or other criminal activities.

 Ransomware is one of the most prevalent threats to any business in 2022, let alone ecommerce operations.

 The premise is simple – hackers gain access to a business’s computer system or network, and then lock or encrypt files so that the business can’t access them.
 The attackers then charge a ransom to decrypt the files.

-Businesses are attacked by ransomware every 11 seconds, on average, according to Cybersecurity Ventures – which is considerably more frequent than in 2016, when it was every 40 seconds.
+Businesses are attacked by ransomware every 11 seconds, on average, according to a 2021 Cybersecurity Ventures report – which is considerably more frequent than in 2016, when it was every 40 seconds.

 While it's certainly lacking in the design department, here's what a ransomware attack might look like on your device: